 - Loop the doubled-up end of the line over the hook and pull down until the knot is secure on the eye

 This is arguably the easiest knot you can learn and will work on virtually any type of lure or hook you want to use it on for saltwater and freshwater fishing.

-The surgeon’s knot is one of the strongest types of knots you can use and its main purpose is to join two lines together.
-It was named the surgeon’s knot due to the fact that it was used by surgeons to securely join two threads in a suture before the use of modern methods for stitching.
+The surgeon’s knot is one of the strongest types of knots you can use, and its primary purpose is to join two lines together.
+It was named the surgeon’s knot because it was used by surgeons to securely join two threads in a suture before the use of modern methods for stitching.

-The surgeon’s knot is great for connecting your main line to a leader line if you don’t have a barrel swivel or other means to connect them.
-It’s especially useful for anglers who often use different types of line for their main line and leader line.
+The surgeon’s knot is excellent for connecting your main line to a leader line if you don’t have a barrel swivel or other means to connect them.
+It’s handy for anglers who often use different line types for their main and leader lines.

 Here’s how to tie a surgeon’s knot: